mesosphere/dcos-docs-site/pages/1.12/deploying-services/uninstall/index.md

 docker run mesosphere/janitor /janitor.py -r <service_name>-role -z dcos-service-<service_name>
 ```

-Users of strict-mode clusters will need to provide additional arguments providing credentials to perform the cleanup:
+If you are using a strict-mode cluster, you must provide additional arguments providing credentials to perform the cleanup:
 * `-a <token>`: Token to be used for authentication
 * `--username <username>` and `--password <password>`: Username and password to be used for authentication